 Aroona Hut

-This final section of the trail follows Aroona Valley to the watershed dividing it from the Parachilna Creek catchment to the north.
-It then follows the valley between ABC Range and Heysen Range, past abandoned mines to the final stile at the Parachilna Trailhead.
-This walk is a pleasant amble, perfect for reflecting on the years and kilometres taken to get here, and the friendships made along the way.
+This final section of the Trail follows Aroona Valley to the watershed dividing it from the Parachilna Creek catchment to the north.
+You’ll then follow the valley between ABC and Heysen Ranges, past abandoned mines to the final stile at the Northern Trailhead.
+This walk is a pleasant amble, perfect for reflecting on the time and kilometres taken to get here.

 Parachilna Gorge Trailhead